cgkim412/movie_reco/README.md

 What it does is straight and simple: You rate 10 movies on a 5-stars scale, then it recommends you a bunch of movies that'll (hopefully) suit your taste.

-You can browse the site by either signing up, or using a guest account.
+You can browse the site either by signing up, or by using a guest account.
 Use the latter option if you are worried about any security/privacy issues.

 ---